etn-ccis/blui-angular-workflows/login-workflow/docs/existing-project-integration.md

 ];
 ```

-> If your project requires a custom pre-authentication/welcome screen, this can be supported by updating the root URL to redirect to your custom page instead of the `AUTH_ROUTES.AUTH_WORK` routes.
+> If your project requires a custom pre-authentication/welcome screen, this can be supported by updating the root URL to redirect to your custom page instead of the `AUTH_ROUTES.AUTH_WORKFLOW` routes.